 - Portable air conditioners - mobile units that exhaust hot air through a connection out a window.

 - Split ductless or mini air systems are more expensive than window/wall units but are less intrusive than a full central unit.

 Buy Only an Air Conditioner With Approved Refrigerant

 Ozone-depleting R-22 and other HCFCs refrigerants are being phased out and replaced with a more earth-friendly R410A.
-To protect your investment and ensure that servicing your unit in future will not be a problem buy only air conditioners have approved R410A refrigerant.
+To protect your investment and ensure that servicing your unit in the future will not be a problem, only buy air conditioners that have approved R410A refrigerant.

 Deciding on Capacity to Cool a Certain Coverage Area